 Your Cities Skyline City Layout Should Not Be Dense Only

 Most likely you will have a quiet old town area that was created when high-density zoning was locked.
-Also, it would be realistic and good for your road traffic is you place some of such areas to your suburban parts.
+Also, it would be realistic and good for your road traffic if you place some of such areas in your suburban parts.
 It may be an elite housing area on hills or next to the waterfront.
 Add some low-density commercial zone to make it a center of a small suburban community.
 It is a good step towards a realistic city